 Road Trip Week 3: Armchair Explorer

-This is a busy week on the road as we head further south and explore Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Oklahoma, and Texas!
-Here are just a few places you can virtual explore from the comfort of your own home.
+This is a busy week on the road as we head farther south and explore Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Oklahoma, and Texas!
+Here are just a few places you can virtually explore from the comfort of your own home.
 Don't forget to do some more exploring on your own - there's much more to see, do, and learn about these states!

 Rosa Parks was born in Tuskegee, Alabama and was an instrumental part of the Civil Rights Movement when she refused to give up her seat on a bus in Montgomery, helping to spark the Montgomery Bus Boycott.

 The Trail of Tears passes through many historic sites in Arkansas, including Fort Smith National Historic Park.
 You can learn more about the Trail of Tears, which extends into 8 others states, through the Trail of Tears National Historic Trail.

 You can learn more about the Little Rock Nine and desegregation at Little Rock Central High School.
 The high school is now part of the National Parks system, but still remains an operating school.
 The NPS even offers tours during the middle of the school day!

 Florida is home to Everglades National Park, which is the inspiration behind our "local field trip" this week.
 You can virtually explore the park on their website, as well as learn about all the animals and plants that call this park home.